 Sr Geneviève de la Ste Face to her sister Françoise Thérèse

-My dear little Leonie,
+My darling little sister,